India: Health and Human Rights

-Delhi has an extensive public transportation system, many parks and green spaces, such as Lodhi gardens, sports facilities, and dozens of historical monuments and cultural associations.
+Delhi has an extensive public transportation system, many parks and green spaces such as Lodhi gardens, sports facilities, and dozens of historical monuments and cultural associations.
 The city sees itself as both cosmopolitan and distinctively representative of its ancient roots.

 Thematic seminar on health and human rights

 The program’s thematic seminar includes lectures by nationally prominent academics and experts in the fields of health and human rights.
-Lectures will address issues such as:
+Lectures address issues such as: